-- Clear out pantry, fridge, and freezer of all non-compliant foods (processed foods, anything with high fructose corn syrup, oils, etc.) - if it's not in your house to temp you, you don't have to worry about saying "no" to it!
+Clear out pantry, fridge, and freezer of all non-compliant foods (processed foods, anything with high fructose corn syrup, chemicals/preservatives, sugars, oils, etc.) - if it's not in your house to tempt you, you can’t eat it!

 the most simple wfpb meal

 As I mentioned above, don't try to make a new fancy meal every night of the week when starting out.
 It will get some getting used to, and cooking like that can take lots of time and effort on your end!
-I have found that the best way to prep an easy meal is to fill large mason jars full of prepped raw veggies and cooked grains/beans every week to have ready for a quick thrown-together meal.
-Here is what I do every Sunday before the work week to have everything I need for these bowls all ready to throw together:
+I have found that the best way to prep an easy meal is to fill large mason jars full of prepped raw veggies and cooked grains/beans every week to have at hand for a quick thrown-together meal.
+Here is what I do every Sunday before the work week to have everything I need for these quick bowls:

-- Chop several fresh veggies and store in date labeled large clear mason jars.
-Ex: onions, red cabbage, red peppers, mushrooms, carrot shreds, jalapeños...
+Chop several fresh veggies and store in date labeled large clear mason jars.
+Ex: onions, red cabbage, red peppers, mushrooms, carrot shreds, celery,, broccoli, cauliflower...

-- Cook one pot of beans for the week and store in large clear mason jar - If you are not used to eating beans, start with lentils, as they are gentler on the stomach.
+Cook one pot of legumes (beans) for the week and store in a large clear mason jar - If you are not used to eating beans, start with lentils, as they are gentler on the stomach.
 You are going to be changing your gut biome, and it will take some time to get your gut used to the increased fiber you will be consuming.
 Once your gas issues subside, you can begin to try a different legume each week.

 Cook up 1-2 grains for the week and store in large clear mason jar.
-Ex: brown rice, quinoa, spelt, kamut, barley…
+Ex: brown rice, oat groats, quinoa, spelt, kamut, barley…

 OK, I'M PREPPED!
 NOW WHAT?